NickChapman1988/cakes-by-claire/README.md

 'Cakes by Claire' is a static website for a small independent cake-making business based in Staffordshire, UK.

 ## Description
+'Cakes by Claire' is a static three-page website built primarily with HTML, CSS and JavaScript.

 ## Target Audience
 ## Business Objectives
 ## User Objectives